NBA Rumors: Brooklyn Nets Unlikely To Sign Carmelo Anthony

 This Monday, Shams Charania of The Athletic noted that the Nets are “very unlikely” to sign Anthony.
 There had been a push among players from the team, many of whom worked out with Anthony during the offseason.
 The Nets’ new duo of Kevin Durant and Kyrie Irving also endorsed the potential arrival of Anthony, as previously reported by The Inquisitr.

-Going into the 2019-20 NBA season, the forward is a position of need for the Nets.
+Going into the 2019-20 NBA season, the forward is a position where the Nets have a need.
 It remains unknown whether Durant will be cleared to play this year, while Wilson Chandler is set to serve a 25-game suspension for testing positive for PED use.
 Rodions Kurucs may also join them on the sidelines given his ongoing case away from the court.
-Following weeks of speculation, the Nets appear ready to begin their training camp without the services of Anthony.
+Following weeks of speculation, however, the Nets appear ready to begin their training camp without the services of Anthony.

 Earlier this month, Joe Johnson inked a deal with the Detroit Pistons, thanks to an impressive stint in the BIG3 league.
 That led many to believe that Anthony would surely earn a contract as well.
-Some of his peers, such as Damian Lillard, Kyle Kuzma, and Taurean Prince have voiced their belief that Anthony is still good enough to be in the league.
+Some of his peers, such as Damian Lillard, Kyle Kuzma, and Taurean Prince, have voiced their belief that Anthony is still good enough to be in the league.

 Guarded him for a month straight.
 Same Melo only thing diff is the narrative ppl throw on his name ????????????♂️ https://t.co/nrM8mtRrgJ